 Diego Coruña, at your service.
 (That’s just a pen name, by the way.)

 Where have you been?

 A long time ago, I resolved to visit at least one new country each year.
-I’ve since thrown out that resolution and these days, I travel to whatever country I feel like visiting, whether I’ve been there or not.
+I’ve since thrown out that resolution and these days, I travel to whatever country I feel like visiting, whether I’ve already been there or not.
 On any given year, that means – at a minimum – travelling to both Japan and Korea: two countries I’ve fallen head over heels in love with and try to visit at least once or twice (each) annually.

 I wasn’t much of a travel blogger before 2013, but you’ll see bits and pieces of previous trips on my anime blog (more specifically under the Travelogues tab).
 The very first journey I wrote about from start to finish was my 2013 trip to Japan, which you can find right here.